- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 The concept behind bank account bonuses is pretty simple.
-Just like any other business, banks have to spend money in order to acquire new customers.
+Just like any other business, banks have to spend money to acquire new customers.
 One obvious way that banks do this is by running advertisements.
 Another less obvious way is by offering signup bonuses to new customers – basically paying people to open up an account with them.

 In general, getting a bank account bonus will require you to do three things: